Op-Ed: What to look for when inspecting flexible couplings

-Op-Ed: What to look for when inspecting flexible couplingsWritten by Heather Ervin
+Op-Ed: What to look for when inspecting flexible couplingsWritten by

 Of the many components that comprise the essential equipment used in the marine industry, flexible couplings are often overlooked during regular inspection and maintenance.
 This can be a costly mistake, as flexible couplings are vital to the overall performance and reliability of marine powertrains.
 Understanding the importance of couplings, their proper working conditions and their required maintenance can optimize the life of these critical components and reduce unplanned downtime.